-TPF - This includes both FHWA PL-112 and FTA Section 5303 Funds.
-TxDOT will apply transportation development credits sufficient to provide the match for FHWA / FTA programs.
+1TPF - This includes both FHWA PL-112 and FTA Section 5303 Funds.
+TxDOT will apply transportation development credits sufficient to provide the match for TPF.
+As the credits reflect neither cash nor work hours, they are not reflected in the funding tables.